 Registration Interface

 The registration interface is used by a LWM2M Client to register with a LWM2M Server, identified by the LWM2M Server URI.
-Registration is performed by sending a CoAP POST to the LWM2M Server URI, with registration parameters passed as query string parameters as per Table 1 and Object and Object Instances included in the payload as per [RFC6690].
+Registration is performed by sending a CoAP POST to the LWM2M Server URI, with registration parameters passed as query string parameters as per Table 16 Fehler!
+Verweisquelle konnte nicht gefunden werden. and Object and Object Instances included in the payload as per [RFC6690].
 The Client MAY add “</>;ct=50” in the payload to inform the Server of the Client supporting JSON data format for all the Objects.
 The response includes Location-Path Options, which indicate the path to use for updating or deleting the registration.
+The server MUST return a location under the /rd path segment.

 Registration update is performed by sending a CoAP PUT to the Location path returned to the LWM2M Client as a result of a successful registration.